-5.6.2.10.
-Trade and other receivables
+5.6.2.10 Trade and other receivables

 Receivables are shown at fair value, which coincides with their face value less any impairment.
-For trade receivables, an impairment provision is made when there is an objective indication (e.g. the likelihood of insolvency or significant financial problems for the debtor) that the Company will not be able to recover all amounts due under the original terms and conditions.
+For trade receivables, an impairment provision is made when there is an objective indication (e.g. the likelihood of insolvency or significant financial problems for the debtor) that the Company will not be able to recover all amounts due under the The provision covers the best estimate of the amount the original terms and conditions.
 The carrying amount of the receivable is reduced by means of a separate provision.
 Impaired receivables are written off when they are found to be irrecoverable.